 Okay, I know, it’s a big claim.
-But, I’m serious.
-This is THE BEST VEGGIE SANDWICH I’VE EVER HAD.
+But I’m serious.
+This loaded veggie sandwich is THE BEST VEGETABLE SANDWICH I’VE EVER HAD.

-It’s not that good vegetarian sandwiches are hard to achieve, it’s just that they’re not always easy to find.
+It’s not that good vegetarian sandwiches are hard to achieve (see also: this Vegetarian Philly Cheesesteak), it’s just that they’re not always easy to find.
 Most sandwich places think: just leave off the meat and you’ll have a vegetarian sandwich.

 Well, yeah.
 But do you really want a piece of bread with mayo, pickles, tomato, and lettuce?